biocore/cmi-workshops/docs/qiita-16S-processing.rst

 .. figure::  images/full_workflow2.png
    :align:   center

-As you can see, `deblur` produces two BIOM-formatted OTU tables as output.
-The `deblur 16S only table` contains deblurred sequences that have been filtered to try and exclude things like organellar mitochondrial reads, while `deblur final table` has all the sequences.
+As you can see, "deblur" produces two BIOM-formatted OTU tables as output.
+The "deblur reference hit table (BIOM)" contains deblurred sequences that have been filtered to try and exclude things like organellar mitochondrial reads, while "deblur final table (BIOM)" has all the sequences.

 Running the workflow